List of Portugal national football team managers

 The first successful manager with Portugal was a Brazilian, Otto Glória.
-After making himself known on the bench of Benfica in particular, he took the reins of the selection in 1964.
-In two years he won fifteen of the twenty matches in which he participated.
-Led by a Eusébio at their peak, the Selecção das Quinas qualified for the World Cup for the first time and finished in 3rd place in the tournament.
-As he leaves his post after the competition, the selection regains anonymity.
+After making himself known as manager in the technical area of Benfica in particular, he took on the reins of the portuguese side in 1964.
+In two years he won a healthy 15 of the 20 matches in which Portugal participated.
+Led by the great Eusébio at his peak, the Selecção das Quinas qualified for the World Cup for the first time and finished in what is what is still their best feat of 3rd place in the tournament.
+When Glória left his post after the competition, the selection faded back into obscurity.